AvinashMahala/ClusterGenie/README.md

 - **Frontend Not Loading**: Check Node.js version; clear npm cache (`npm cache clean --force`).
 - **Go Mod Errors**: Run `go mod tidy` in `backend/`.
 - **Kafka Not Connecting**: Wait for Zookeeper; check logs with `docker-compose logs kafka`.

+Known quirks / developer notes:
+- The repo's Docker Compose maps Grafana to port **3001** (see `docker-compose.yml`) but some local README/docs and the frontend `MonitoringPanel` component reference `http://localhost:3000` for embedded Grafana links.
+If you see an "unable to load" dashboard in the UI, either:
+   - Run Grafana on port 3000 instead (adjust docker-compose mapping) or
+   - Update `frontend/src/components/MonitoringPanel.tsx` to point to `http://localhost:3001` when running the full stack locally.

 ## Roadmap